Mo0l1/Case-Study/README.md

 ### Initial Data Quality Observations
 - No missing values were found in `started_at` or `ended_at`.
-- Approximately [exact %]% of station name/ID fields and coordinate fields contained missing values — likely because trips did not begin or end at a fixed docking station but within a broader zone not tied to a specific station name.
+- Approximately 20 % of station name/ID fields and coordinate
+  fields contained missing values, likely because trips did not begin or end at a fixed docking station but within a broader zone not tied to a specific station name.
 - These and other data quality issues (duplicates, invalid entries,